rjpbonnal/bfg-master-2023-course_git/course_git.md

 +++ b/README.txt
 @@ -1 +1,3 @@
 -Hola mundo!
-+# This file should contain only a list of hello world in many different languages and t he county code
++# This file should contain only a list of hello world +# in many different languages and the county code
 +# Format: table with 2 columns CountryCode\tMessage
 +ES     Hola mundo!
 ```